VaishakVk/WebScrapping/Random Word Generator/README.md

 7. Other
 8. Any Word Ever!

-Based on teh subject selected. a random word will be generated
+Based on the subject selected. a random word will be generated